OSI-SAF-tools/conc_edgefilter/README.md

 # Ice-Edge-Filtered OSI SAF Sea Ice Concentration

-conc_edgefilter.py takes the ice-concentration and -edge OSI SAF products and produces a filtered ice-concentration product, where the ice
+conc_edgefilter.py takes the sea ice-concentration and -edge OSI SAF products and produces a filtered sea ice-concentration product, where the ice
 -concentration is set to zero outside of the ice edge.

 The latest OSI SAF sea ice concentration and edge products can be downloaded from here: